Crack! It was a bad day to be Cameron Young’s driver at the Rocket Mortgage Classic

 Using iron covers is an even bigger oddity for a pro golfer.
 But Rai, who came from a working-class family, offered an endearing explanation for his peculiar practice.
 It, too, dates to childhood and how his father always made sure that he had the best equipment, even if he didn’t always have the means.
 That included a set of Titleist 690 MBs when he was seven years old that he treated as his prized possession.

 “I cherished them,” Rai recalled.
-“It started from the age of four years old, when my dad used to pay for my equipment.
+“It started from the age of 4 years old, when my dad used to pay for my equipment.
 He paid for my membership, paid for my entry fees.
 It wasn’t money that we really had, to be honest, but he’d always buy me the best clubs.
-When we used to go out and practice, he used to clean every single groove afterward with a pin and baby oil, and, to protect the golf clubs, he thought it would be good to put iron covers on them and I’ve pretty much had iron covers on all my sets ever since, just to kind of appreciate the value of what I have.”
+When we used to go out and practice, he used to clean every single groove afterward with a pin and baby oil, and, to protect the golf clubs, he thought it would be good to put iron covers on them, and I’ve pretty much had iron covers on all my sets ever since, just to kind of appreciate the value of what I have.”

-Rai gets his equipment for free these days but he still cares for his gear in the same manner, his way of remembering how his father toiled to help him get to this point.
+Rai gets his equipment for free these days, but he still cares for his gear in the same manner, his way of remembering how his father toiled to help him get to this point.

 “It’s more out of principle and it’s more out of just the value of not losing perspective of what I have and where I am,” he said.
 “The covers are going to stay.”

-It could be a big day for Rai but regardless of the result he won’t forget his humble beginnings and how far he’s progressed in his career.
+It could be a big day for Rai but regardless of the result, he won’t forget his humble beginnings and how far he’s progressed in his career.

 Rocket Mortgage Classic 2024 Sunday tee times, PGA Tour pairings and how to watch